opencv/opencv/modules/core/doc/basic_structures.rst

     ..

-    Note that it passes the number of dimensions =1 to the ``Mat``     constructor but the created array will be 2-dimensional with the number of columns set to 1.
-That is why ``Mat::dims``     is always >= 2 (can also be 0 when the array is empty).
+    It passes the number of dimensions =1 to the ``Mat``     constructor but the created array will be 2-dimensional with the number of columns set to 1.
+So, ``Mat::dims``     is always >= 2 (can also be 0 when the array is empty).

 *

-    Use a copy constructor or assignment operator, where on the right side it can be an array or expression (see below).
-Again, as noted in the introduction, array assignment is O(1) operation because it only copies the header and increases the reference counter. ``Mat::clone()``     method can be used to get a full (a.k.a. deep) copy of the array when you need it.
+    Use a copy constructor or assignment operator where there can be an array or expression on the right side (see below).
+As noted in the introduction, the array assignment is an O(1) operation because it only copies the header and increases the reference counter.
+The ``Mat::clone()``     method can be used to get a full (deep) copy of the array when you need it.

 *

     Construct a header for a part of another array.
-It can be a single row, single column, several rows, several columns, rectangular region in the array (called a minor in algebra) or a diagonal.
-Such operations are also O(1), because the new header will reference the same data.
+It can be a single row, single column, several rows, several columns, rectangular region in the array (called a *minor* in algebra) or a diagonal.
+Such operations are also O(1) because the new header references the same data.
 You can actually modify a part of the array using this feature, for example:

     ::

-        // add 5-th row, multiplied by 3 to the 3rd row
+        // add the 5-th row, multiplied by 3 to the 3rd row
         M.row(3) = M.row(3) + M.row(5)*3;

-        // now copy 7-th column to the 1-st column
+        // now copy the 7-th column to the 1-st column
         // M.col(1) = M.col(7); // this will not work
         Mat M1 = M.col(1);
         M.col(7).copyTo(M1);

-        // create new 320x240 image
+        // create a new 320x240 image
         Mat img(Size(320,240),CV_8UC3);
-        // select a roi
+        // select a ROI
         Mat roi(img, Rect(10,10,100,100));
         // fill the ROI with (0,255,0) (which is green in RGB space);
         // the original 320x240 image will be modified